Get to know the real Artoo Detoo

 It’s highly unlikely that the Death Star’s intended design included a two-meter-wide thermal exhaust port, unshielded against projectile weapons, leading directly to the main reactor.
 That would be an insane Achilles’ heel.

 I believe the original plans as stolen by the Rebel spies would have shown some kind of particle shielding or other defense system—heck, even a simple steel grate—covering that exhaust port.
-Without the as-built specs, marking that particular piece of the project as “not quite finished,” the Rebels would have thought the Death Star utterly impregnable.
+Without the as-built specs, marking that particular piece of the project as still on the “punch list,” the Rebels would have thought the Death Star utterly impregnable.
 (Which it would have been, had it not been rushed into operational status.)

 4. Artoo not only devised the plan of attack, he programmed the photon torpedoes to hit the target.